tswann/tswann.github.com/source/_posts/2013-12-03-azure-and-visual-studio-2013.markdown

 - __Agile Teams:__ Michael demoed a number of Agile specific features such as an integrated Kanban board (I'd like to have a play with this and see how it compares to Trello), burndown charts, and Team Room.
 This last one is basically Yet Another Chat Room, but it does have a lot of desirable features like history and logs, integrated activity feeds (think check-ins, work items and drill-down to TFS).

-- __Code lens/HUDS:__ Think of this as little customizable plugins which git above your methods and classes just below the comments.
-Can be customized to included all kind of different info like test results, code metrics and so on.
+- __Code lens/HUDS:__ Think of this as little customizable plugins which sit above your method and class definitions just below the comments.
+Can be customized to included all kind of different info like latest test results, code metrics and so on.

-- __Preview/Outline pane:__ i.e. as you will already find in Sublime Text
+- __Preview/Outline pane:__ i.e. as you will already find in Sublime Text.

-- __History based navigation:__ Again in line with the shift towards the browser we see the introduction of Back and Forward buttons in the solution explorer and the main window
+- __History based navigation:__ Again in line with the shift towards the browser we see the introduction of Back and Forward buttons in the solution explorer and the main window.

 - __Alt + F12:__ This now has a peek function were you can look at the contents of a class without actually opening a new tab.